Product Management

 This glossary article will delve into the intricacies of the NPS, exploring its definition, the methodology behind its calculation, its significance in product management and operations, and how to interpret and utilize the results.
 We will also provide specific examples to illustrate these concepts in a real-world context.

-Overview of Net Promoter Score (NPS)
+Net Promoter Score (NPS): An Overview

 The Net Promoter Score (NPS) is a metric that measures the willingness of customers to recommend a company's products or services to others.
 It is used as a proxy for gauging the customer's overall satisfaction with a company's product or service and the customer's loyalty to the brand.